Skip to main content

 This week: publish a one-page responsibility chart with primary owner, backup, escalation path, and verified response targets.

 Automate predictable messages, and route risk events to a human immediately.
-Keep timing rules as placeholders until you verify platform norms and your market workflow.
+Keep timing rules pending until you verify platform norms and your market workflow.

 Use exception keywords to force human takeover, for example: lockout, no heat, no water, cleanliness complaint, safety issue.
 Keep your messaging and guidebook clear on the four basics guests notice first: sleep, eating, bathing, and cleaning.

-This week: review your last 30 guest conversations and convert the top repeated questions into trigger templates with verified timing placeholders.
+This week: review your last 30 guest conversations and convert the top repeated questions into trigger templates with timing pending platform and workflow verification.

 Your SOPs should live as a reusable property operations package, cloned per unit with unit-specific details.
 That package is what prevents quality drift when volume increases.